bagder/daniel.haxx.se/about.md

 Sweden and Denmark during that period of a few years.
 We also organized some of the biggest nerd-meetings in northern Europe during the period.
 So called copy-parties.
-We would gather more than 500 teenagers from all over northern Europe in a school over a weekend and spend it hacking on code, chat, drink coca cola and then compete in a demo competition toward the end.
+We would gather more than 500 teenagers from all over northern Europe in a school over a weekend and spend it hacking on code, chatting, drinking coca cola and then compete in a demo competition toward the end.
 (Such events would later on get called LAN-parties but back in the late 80s and early 90s we had no LANs...)

 ## Skyline Techniques

 During these days I also wrote a *music editor* (a program which you use to compose and create music) with a separate optimized production music player and under the name Skyline Techniques Björn and Linus wrote several catchy SID tunes that we and others would use in many demos of the time.
 We had a dream of being able to produce and sell music to commercial C64 productions but that never materialized.

 ## Games